juji-io/site/blog/q-a-dashboard.md

 ---
 The ability for a chatbot to answer user questions is highly desirable.
 Previously, I talked about how to create a Q&A chatbot in a few minutes to [answer users' free-text questions](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/) as well as [handle multi-turn Q&A](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/), all without coding.
 Because no chatbot is perfect, I also mentioned how to teach a chatbot better [handle unknown user questions](https://juji.io/blog/question-recommendation/) and improve customer satisfaction.

-Now that you have built a very capable Q&A chatbot, you may want to know how your chatbot performs:
+Now that you have built a very capable Q&A chatbot, you may want to know how your chatbot performs by getting answers to the following questions:

 1. What are the questions the chatbot has answered?
 2. What are the questions the chatbot cannot answer?
 How many of them?